RENCI/edsreanalysisdoc/README.md

 RENCI has written a python utilities package that allows users to extract timeseries at (relatively) arbitrary points in the ADCIRC grid.
 This package performs element searches to locate a point within the grid, extracts time series at the element vertices, and interpolates to the point.
 The package hides the details of this process and provides high-level functions taht can be called directly.
 This approach is detailed below.

 RENCI has developed a demonstration Jupyter/python notebook for accessing the Reanalysis data.
 The notebook allows a user to extract timeseries from the Reanalysis by specifying a range of years, a set of lon/lat points, and one of several model variables.
-To run the notebook, a jupyter instance is needed.
+The notebook is hosted at mybinder.org, [https://tinyurl.com/RenciReanalysis](https://tinyurl.com/RenciReanalysis).

-**We also are planning to deploy the notebook via Binder for more direct and easier access to the demonstration.**
+The notebook can also be run on a local jupyter server by cloning the notebook repo and executing the notebook file.

 ## Getting started
  The notebook and supporting python class and utilities is available at [git@github.com:RENCI/EDSReanalysis.git](git@github.com:RENCI/EDSReanalysis.git).